Trump administration eliminates funding to United Nations' Palestinian refugee agency

 Almost none of the water is clean, raw sewage is pumped straight into the sea, and worsening power shortages mean Gazans have electricity for only about four hours a day on average.
 Unemployment rates are close to 50 percent — more than 65 percent among those under 30, officials say.

-Yasser Abu Jamei, the executive head of the Gaza Community Mental Health Program — the largest independent mental health network in the strip and who has a unique insight into dramatically deteriorating conditions there, warned that further cuts to UNRWA will be seen as a great injustice by residents there.
+Yasser Abu Jamei, the executive head of the Gaza Community Mental Health Program — the largest independent mental health network in the strip — and who has a unique insight into dramatically deteriorating conditions there, warned that further cuts to UNRWA will be seen as a great injustice by residents.

 "If the international community allows this to happen, it will be in trouble not just in Gaza but other places," he said.